Tow-Boot/Tow-Boot/doc/glossary.md

 Generally speaking, an SPI flash chip **is** *dedicated storage*.

-A built-in eMMC, even if small, would be *shared storage*.
+A built-in eMMC, even if small, would be considered *shared storage*.
+Note that the eMMC may have *hardware boot partitions*, these are considered *dedicated storage*, but may not be usable on all platforms.

 Shared storage